Why Expanding I-77 South with New Toll Lanes Is the Wrong Path for Charlotte

 Thanks for reading!

-As a nonprofit, community support is essential for us to keep doing what we do — including providing free articles like this.
+As a nonprofit, community support is crucial for us to continue our work — including providing free articles like this.
 If you found this article helpful, please consider supporting Sustain Charlotte.

 Want to stay in the loop?
-Subscribe to our weekly newsletter and follow us on Instagram and Facebook.
+Subscribe to our free weekly newsletter and follow us on Instagram and Facebook.